 You can check if a book is available to borrow by searching our library catalogue.
 It shows you if we have the book in our collection and the branch where it's available.
 If it's already on loan it'll tell you the date it's due back in the library.
 You can reserve a book that's already out on loan to collect when it's returned by the current borrower.

 If we don't have the book you want we may be able to get it from another library for you, such as the British Lending Library.
 There's a charge to request a book and this varies depending where the book comes from.
-You can request a book through your online library account - you'll need your member number and library PIN to log in.
+You can request a book by contacting us online or in person at one of our branches.

 Borrowing other items